-As of December 31, 2020, the TALF has closed for new loan extensions.
-The materials and information on the web pages associated with this facility will remain available.
+On December 31, 2020, the TALF’s authorization to lend expired.
+On March 4, 2024, the special purpose vehicle established to issue loans was terminated.
+The materials and information on the webpages associated with this facility will remain available.

 |

-The Federal Reserve Bank of New York lent to a special purpose vehicle (SPV), which provided non-recourse funding secured by eligible collateral to eligible borrowers.
-The U.S. Department of the Treasury, using funds appropriated to the Exchange Stabilization Fund under section 4027 of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), made an equity investment in the SPV.
+To establish the facility, the Federal Reserve Bank of New York financed a special purpose vehicle called TALF II LLC, which provided non-recourse loans secured by eligible collateral to eligible borrowers.
+The U.S. Department of the Treasury, using funds appropriated to the Exchange Stabilization Fund under section 4027 of the Coronavirus Aid, Relief, and Economic Security Act, made an initial equity investment in TALF II LLC of $10 billion.
 The TALF was established by the Federal Reserve under the authority of Section 13(3) of the Federal Reserve Act, with approval of the Secretary of the Treasury.

 - Program Terms and Conditions